rb58853/supabase-mcp-server/README.md

 Unofficial feature-rich Supabase MCP server that enables Cursor and Windsurf to manage your database, execute SQL queries, and use every method and object in Python SDK.

 ## ✨ Key features
-- 💻 Designed to work with Windsurf, Cursor, Cline and other MCP-compatible IDEs
+- 💻 Compatible with Cursor, Windsurf, Cline and other MCP clients supporting `stdio` protocol
-- ✅ Pre-configured to work with both free and paid Supabase projects (direct and transaction pooling connection)
+- 🔐 Control read-only and read-write modes of SQL query execution
+- 💻 Manage your Supabase projects with Supabase Management API
-- 🔨 Pre-built database exploration tools with schema insights greatly improve LLM 'onboarding experience' into your db
+- 🔨 Pre-built tools to help Cursor & Windsurf work with MCP more effectively
-- 🔐 Enforces read-only mode when executing SQL queries
-- 🔍 Basic QoL features like query validation, retry logic for connection errors
-- 📦 Installation via package manager (uv, pipx, etc.) or from source
+- 📦 Dead-simple install & setup via package manager (uv, pipx, etc.)

 ## Prerequisites
 - Python 3.12+